dwjackson/rbdym/README.md

 ## Build and Install

 To build and install `rbdym` you'll want to have [bundler](https://bundler.io/) installed.
-You also need a C compiler to build the extension.
-After that, run:
+You also need a C compiler to build the extension, and you'll need to have the [libdym](https://github.com/dwjackson/dym) library installed because it is used by the C extension.

+Once you have all the prerequisites, run:

 ```sh
 $ bundle install